 10 Tips to Prevent a Chimney Fireblackgoose

 Helping homeowners use their wood stoves and fireplaces safely is the main reason Black Goose Chimney and Duct began serving the Twin Ports in 1984.
-Chimney fire prevention continues to be the main focus.
+Chimney fire prevention and chimney fire safety continues to be the main focus.

-To prevent a fire caused by your chimney, utilize these tips:
+Learn how to prevent a chimney fire by utilizing these chimney maintenance tips:

 Tip 1: Annual Chimney Inspection